 Sign up for our upcoming webinars taking place in April and May.
 Check out the informative and timely sessions below and register now!
 Please be sure to share with others who may benefit from learning more about these topics.

 Do you or does your child have seasonal allergies to tree, grass, or ragweed pollen, and also experience itching inside the mouth or throat when eating fresh fruits or vegetables or tree nuts?
-If so, oral allergy syndrome (OAS), also known as pollen food syndrome (PFS), may be the cause.
+If so, oral allergy syndrome (OAS), also known as pollen food allergy syndrome (PFAS), may be the cause.

 What is OAS and how can it be managed?
 Join us for an educational webinar on OAS, you’ll gain a better understanding of this medical condition and how it can be managed.